georgelivas/CodeGen/README.md

 ![logo](./Readme_resources/logo.png)
 # What is CodeGen?
 CodeGen is a code generator which can create codes of 16 characters long and the user haves the ability to export them in a text file (.txt).
 Codegen can create unlimited passwords in seconds.
+You can also visit the [website](http://georgelivas.github.io/Code-Generator/) for more information!
 ## Security
 Each password contains: